"Self/Less": A Movie Review.

 Paul Milo, "Cops Cleared in Shootings That Killed Two," The Star-Ledger, August 5, 2016, p.
 10. (Bergen County prosecutors once again "cleared" police officers for the lethal shooting of Elvin Diaz, 24.
 The number of occasions on which any police officer in Bergen County has been held accountable for the killing of a minority youth are few and far between.
 Mistakes are rarely made with affluent suburbanites.)

 Mary Ann Spoto, "'I'm just thankful my name is back': Man's Decades-Long Fight to Overturn Sex Assault Conviction Comes to an End," The Star-Ledger, August 5, 2016, p.
 13. (How do you compensate a man for the attempted theft of his life?
 Or for the loss of 30 years from that life?
 Dion Harrell is entitled to compensation for the rest of his life after the nightmare he has endured.
 Prosecutors rarely assume the degree of responsibility with regard to their own actions that they seek to exact from others.
-They are protected by judges who are themselves former prosecutors.
+They are protected by N.J. judges who are themselves former prosecutors.
 Is this not hypocrisy and lying?
 "Prosecutorial Misconduct.")

 Tom Hays, "Feds Indict 46 in Mob Sweep, Including 4 Men From New Jersey," The Star-Ledger, August 5, 2016, p.
 13. ("Declaring that the Mafia is not just the stuff of movie scripts, federal prosecutors charged nearly four dozen people Thursday with being part of an East Coast crime syndicate, including an old-school mobster in New York and a mob chieftain in Philadelphia who had been pursued by the government for two decades."
 Among those charged were Joseph "Skinny Joey" Merlino of Philadelphia; Pasquale "Patsy" Parrelo of New York; Dennis Marino, Jr., 49 of Short Hills -- not far from Stuart Rabner's home address -- Anthony Cirillo, 51, of Englewood Cliffs -- not far from District Judge Jose Linares' home address -- and Marco Minuto, 48, of Belmar; among the names that allegedly "came up" in FBI recordings are: "Diana Lisa Riccioli," "Wally" Timponi; Nicolas -- "Luca Brasi" -- Scutteri, and Jaynee LaVecchia of the state's soiled Supreme Court.
 No word on Kim Guardagno and "Charlie-the-Horse" of the OAE?
 How about Joey Di Vincenzo?
 "Mafia Influence in New Jersey Courts and Politics.")